 Candidates who do not follow NCARB’s rules and security measures are subject to our policy on exam candidate conduct.

-The following policy has been established by NCARB’s Board of Directors to provide procedures in the event of exam candidate misconduct while preparing for, taking or after taking the Architect Registration Examination® (ARE®).
-Exam candidate misconduct includes, but is not limited to, the particular violations described below, any other violation of ARE test center regulations, and any other misconduct, inappropriate behavior, or breach of examination security.
+Exam candidate misconduct includes, but is not limited to, the particular violations described in the document, any other violation of ARE test center regulations, and any other misconduct, inappropriate behavior, or breach of examination security.
 The Board anticipates that these procedures will be applicable to most exam candidate misconduct.
 Nevertheless, the Board reserves the right to impose any sanction it believes appropriate, either more or less than those noted below.
 Action taken by the NCARB Board of Directors is final and non-appealable.
 In addition, if the individual subsequently seeks NCARB certification, the matter will be considered in deciding whether to grant NCARB certification.

-The ARE is copyrighted and at the time each candidate takes the ARE, he or she also enters into the ARE Candidate Agreement affirming, among other things, not to copy or disclose any ARE questions or their content.
-Copying or disclosing of test questions or any other examination content is a violation of NCARB’s copyright and the ARE Candidate Agreement.
-In addition to the sanctions described below, where warranted, NCARB may pursue all legal remedies available to recover monetary damages caused by such conduct and to enjoin violations of its rights with respect to the ARE.
+The ARE is copyrighted.
+At the time each candidate takes the ARE, they also enter into the ARE Candidate Agreement affirming, among other things, not to copy, disclose, or obtain any ARE questions or their content.
+Copying, disclosing, or obtaining test questions or any other examination content is a violation of NCARB’s copyright and the ARE Candidate Agreement.
+In addition to the sanctions described in the Policy for the ARE: Exam Candidate Conduct, where warranted, NCARB may pursue all legal remedies available to recover monetary damages caused by such conduct and to enjoin violations of its rights with respect to the ARE.

 Review all of NCARB's ARE policies in the ARE 5.0 Guidelines.